Martinomagnifico/reveal.js-appearance/README.md

 ### JavaScript

 The Appearance plugin has been rewritten for Reveal.js version 4.

-It will not work with an older version of Reveal.js.
+If you want to use Appearance with an older version of Reveal, use the [1.0.4 version](https://github.com/Martinomagnifico/reveal.js-appearance/releases).

 There are two JavaScript files for Appearance, a regular one, `appearance.js`, and a module one, `appearance.esm.js`.
 You only need one of them: